-The next big step was applying for and being approved to become official SNAP/EBT retailers.
+The next big step was applying for and getting approval to become official SNAP/EBT retailers.
 This allowed members of our community who participated in SNAP (formerly the Food Stamps program), to use their benefits to purchase the locally-grown foods and food-producing plants we offered.

-In August 2013, we made our biggest transition to date - moving into an actual brick-and-mortar storefront, on the old boardwalk, in downtown Pahoa.
+In August 2013, we made our most significant transition to date - moving into an actual brick-and-mortar storefront, on the old boardwalk, in downtown Pahoa.

 2014 brought a special guest to Pahoa Town.
-Residents and merchants watched the "June 27th Flow", from the Kilauea Crater, bring a river of slow-moving lava closer and closer to it's main street, as well as the main highway.
-As basic utilities and supply lines were threatened, more folks began packing and relocating.
+Residents and merchants watched the "June 27th Flow" from the Kilauea Crater bring a river of slow-moving lava closer and closer to its main street, as well as the main highway.
+The threat to essential utilities and supply lines prompted more and more folks to start packing and relocating.
 Over the weekend of 10/25-10/26, the flow advanced over 1200 yards, bringing it within a few hundred feet of our main street and the town's main power lines.
-In an attempt to be proactive and create stability in an otherwise unstable situation, The Locavore Store reluctantly closed it's Pahoa store doors on October 31st.
+In an attempt to be proactive and create stability in an otherwise unstable situation, The Locavore Store reluctantly closed its Pahoa store doors on October 31st.

 On November 11th, we got the keys to a beautiful space in downtown Hilo, right on historic Bayfront.
 On December 8th, 2014, we re-opened our doors in our new neighborhood.
-We've made ourselves at home in our new and improved location.
-With more square footage and a more central location, we're adding new farms and products every week.
-While its not our beloved Pahoa, we've gotten a pretty sweet ocean view and some parking in the trade off.
-We are thrilled our Pahoa customers are rolling us into their Hilo trips, and with our larger selection, everyone has more to choose from.
+Since then, we've made ourselves at home in our new and improved location.
+With more square feet and a central location, we're adding new farms and products every week.
+While it's not our beloved Pahoa, we've gotten a pretty sweet ocean view and some parking in the trade-off.
+We are thrilled our Pahoa customers are rolling us into their Hilo trips.
+With our more extensive selection, there are more goods and groceries to choose from than ever.

-We continue to expand and work with more farmers, gardeners, families and friends.
+We continue to expand and work with more farmers, gardeners, families, and friends.
 It is rewarding to know that we've created a win-win-win.
-Our farmers are able to earn an income doing what they love, our family is supported by supporting our neighbors, and the larger community has access to fresh, seasonal, locally-grown food and quality products that nourish their families and our local economy.
+Our farmers can earn an income doing what they love.
+At the same time, our family is supported by providing this service to our neighbors.
+And the larger community has access to fresh, seasonal, locally-grown food and quality products that nourish their families and our local economy.